Whether it is your first time presenting or you're a pro, here are some tips for presenting your research at an ACS National Meeting.

 Each technical session meeting room will be equipped with the following:

 As a presenter, you may use the speaker ready rooms to preview your presentation and ensure capability with the LCD projectors.
 We strongly recommend that all presenters come to the speaker ready room the day before their presentation.
 The hours of operation are 3 – 5 PM Saturday and 7 AM – 6 PM Sunday through Thursday.

 ACS will provide a “Standard HDMI Cable” in all meeting rooms.
 Therefore, it is imperative for speakers to supply their own Mac or windows-based laptop computer’s dongle/adaptor to connect to the “Standard HDMI Cable”.
 If unsure of the correct adaptor, the laptop connectivity specifications can be found on the computer manufacturer’s website.

-Mac laptops will need a “dongle” to connect to the HDMI cable.
-From the Apple Website – the type of dongle/adaptor required to connect to our HDMI cable.
+Apple laptops will need a “dongle” to connect to the HDMI cable.

 Find information on obtaining a U.S. visa, the visa waiver program for travelers from selected countries, and what to do if you have visa problems.